codesungrape/r3f-basics/README.md

 ## First Prototype Thoughts

 The first working version is definitely not perfect.
 This is most likely as we were also pretty busy with Eid, Vonage Hackathon, preparing for interviews, 15 applications a week as per Vicky's advice and other things.
-That said, it's definetly not an excuse and we're excited about what’s next, having seem what we could achieve in the space of a few hours scattered over a week!
+That said, it's definetly not an excuse and we're excited about what’s next, having seen what we could achieve in the space of a few hours scattered over a week!

 Here’s what we would like do in the future: